SystemsApproach/private5g/software/start.rst

 You can then run Ksniff in the context of a specific Kubernetes pod by specifying their namespace and instance names, and then redirecting the output to Wireshark.
-If you don't have a desktop environment on your Aether machine, you can either view the output using a simpler packet analyzer, such as `tshark
+If you don't have a desktop environment on your Aether server, you can either view the output using a simpler packet analyzer, such as `tshark
 <https://www.wireshark.org/docs/man-pages/tshark.html>`__, or by
 redirecting the PCAP output in a file and transfer it a desktop